fmpizzi/gre_practice/README.md

 # gre_practice
 In an ideal world this program would be unneccesary 🙉

-Python code for practising for a generical math test.
+Python code for practising for math test GRE (Generical Random Exercises) .

 This code provides random exercises on: